MLOps-essi-upc/taed2-ML-Alphas/README.md

 Users (both direct and downstream) should be made aware of the risks, biases and limitations of the model.

 ### How to Get Started with the Model
 Use the code below to get started with the model.
+For the code to work, there are some prerequisites: having Python, PIL (Python Imaging Library), MLflow, NumPy and Pytorch installed.

 ### Training Details
 #### Training data